foqueiroz/arcdocs.github.io/_sources/software/idl.md

     module load idl

-and then run the application by entering the command [idl]{.lang:default .decode:true .crayon-inline}
+and then run the application by entering the command `idl`

-### Running IDL as a batch job
+## Running IDL as a batch job

 A suitable script to run an IDL program as a batch job with no interaction is: